 When a team becomes hard-capped, it cannot exceed the “tax apron” at any point during the rest of the league year.
 The tax apron is set at a point approximately $6MM above the luxury tax line.
 For the 2018/19 league year, the tax apron – and hard cap for certain clubs – is set at $129.817MM.

-So far this year, eight teams have imposed a hard cap on themselves by using the bi-annual exception, using the non-taxpayer mid-level exception, or acquiring a player via sign-and-trade.
-Listed below are those eight teams, along with how they created a hard cap.
+So far this year, nine teams have imposed a hard cap on themselves by using the bi-annual exception, using the non-taxpayer mid-level exception, or acquiring a player via sign-and-trade.
+Listed below are those nine teams, along with how they created a hard cap.

 - Used approximately $5.75MM of mid-level exception to sign Glenn Robinson, Khyri Thomas, and Bruce Brown.